wso2/security-tools/internal/js-dependency-scanner/README.md

 *This tool currently uses Retire.js as a JS Security Scan tool.
 Retire.js is an open source tool which helps to detect JS libraries with known vulnerabilities.

-*This tool generate a report for each product which includes retire.js result as json format.
+*This tool generates a report for each product which includes retire.js result as json format.

-*This tool delivers the by fallowing ways :
+*This tool delivers the generated reports in fallowing ways :
         1. Upload reports to particular git repository.
-        2. If the report contains any known vulnerability, Create issue ticket.
-Currently it supports JIRA.
+        2. If the report contains any known vulnerability, Create JIRA ticket.
         3. Integrate with Vulnerability Management System (VMS).

 * Before you begin :